mixmastamyk/console/readme.rst

     When you see "😉" in a comment, that's a reminder you're not getting the full monty.*

+**Call Form**

 Above, ``fx.end`` is a convenient object to note---\
 it ends all styles and fore/background colors at once, where as ``fg.default`` or ``bg.default`` for example, resets only the fore or background to its default color.
 To avoid that responsibility,
-one may also use the call form instead, where
+and automate higher specificity (in what styles are deactivated), one may also use the call-form instead, where
 `it's automatic <https://youtu.be/y5ybok6ZGXk>`_: